AshFromGitHab/CreatorPass/README.md

 ## Solution

-Fans subscribe by locking USDC into **GigLink**, a Soroban smart contract.
+Fans subscribe by locking USDC into CreatorPass, a Soroban contract.
 After 30 days, the creator calls `claim` and receives the USDC directly to their Stellar wallet.
 Zero middleman.
 Sub-cent fees.
 The fan can cancel within the first day if the creator goes inactive, protecting against abandoned channels.

 ## Stellar Features Used

 - **USDC transfers** — subscription payments locked in contract escrow
 - **Soroban smart contracts** — time-lock logic, cancel/refund, access control
-- **Trustlines** — creator and fan both hold USDC trustlines
+- **Trustlines** — creator and fan both hold USDC trustline

 ## Target Users